xinydev/telemetry-solution/tools/README.md

 Tool to support the Arm topdown methodology by collecting derived metrics based on Performance Monitoring Unit (PMU) events.
 The CLI can operate on the host or on remote Linux/Android devices.

-The `ustress` validation workload suite now resides in `../benchmarks/ustress`.
+The `ustress` validation workload suite resides in `../benchmarks/ustress`.

 ## ustress_charts